ilanschnell/bitarray/doc/reference.rst

    endianness, which may be 'big', 'little'.

+``ones(length, /, endian=None)`` -> bitarray
+   Create a bitarray of length, with all values 1, and optional endianness, which may be 'big', 'little'.

+   New in version 2.9.

 ``urandom(length, /, endian=None)`` -> bitarray
    Return a bitarray of ``length`` random bits (uses ``os.urandom``).